- There were around 163,000 cancer deaths in the UK in 2014, that’s 450 deaths every day.

-- Data Table: Cancer incidence and mortality rates in the UK (September 2014)
+- Data Table: Cancer mortality rates in the UK (July 2016)

-ICD codes for mortality of common cancers are detailed within the types of cancer content.
+ICD codes for cancer type are detailed within the types of cancer content.

-Socio-economic variation statistics were calculated using mortality data for two time periods: 2002-2006 and 2007-2011.
+Deprivation gradient statistics were calculated using England mortality data for two time periods: 2002-2006 and 2007-2011.
 The 1997-2001 mortality data were only used for the all cancers combined group as this time period includes the change in coding from ICD-9 to ICD-10.
 The deprivation quintiles were calculated using the Income domain scores from the Index of Multiple Deprivation (IMD) from the following years: 2004, 2007 and 2010.
-Full details on the data and methodology can be found in the Cancer by Deprivation in England (NCIN) report.

 You are welcome to reuse this Cancer Research UK statistics content for your own work.

 Credit us as authors by referencing Cancer Research UK as the primary source.
 Suggested styles are: